ethyca/fides/docs/fides/docs/deployment.md

 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

-Ensure that you set up your web server to run this command on startup and map port 8080 as necessary.
+Ensure that you set up your web server to run this command on startup and map port 8080 as necessary in your firewall rules, etc. and you should be good to go!

 ### Testing the Web Server

-Once the server is running, confirm you know the it's URL, as you'll need this configuration variable (`server_url`) in the next step.
+Once the server is running via either Docker or Python, confirm you know it's URL, as you'll need this configuration variable (`server_url`) in the next step.

 To test that it's running, visit `http://{server_url}/health` in your browser and you should see `{{"data":{"message":"Fides service is healthy!"}}}`